ninadel/nhd-plus-hr-beta-toolbox/README.md

 * 46007 - STREAM/RIVER, Hydrographic Category|ephemeral
 * 55800 - ARTIFICIAL PATH, feature type only: no attributes

-### Files used by the tool
-This script uses the NHDFlowline feature class (under the Hydrography dataset) and the table NHDPlusFlowlineVAA.
-This script joins NHDFlowline and NHDPlusFlowlineVAA based on the field NHDPlusID.

 ## Parameters
 1. Output folder - this is where results will be saved.
     * A subfolder named NHDPLUS_H_\[HUC4]_HU4_GDB_RESULT will be created here.
-2. NHDPlus HR geodatabase - this is the geodatabase downloaded from the steps above.
+2. NHDPlus HR geodatabase - this is the geodatabase downloaded from the NHD website using the steps above.
     * For best results, this geodatabase should be the unmodified version downloaded from the NHD website.
 3. Shapefile of streams to find tributaries for - these linear features must align with streams from the NHDFlowline feature class in the above geodatabase
-    * For best results, select streams from the NHDFlowline feature class and export them to a shapefile.
+    * For best results, select streams of interest from the NHDFlowline feature class and export them to a shapefile.
+This will ensure that the shapefile and the geodatabase align because they came from the same data source.
-    * These stream(s) can be continuous or discontinuous (example, steam level)
+    * These stream(s) can be continuous or discontinuous.
+For example, it is possible to run this script on two different streams that are disconnected but both in the same watershed subregion.
 4. Maximum stream level for tributary search - based on stream level, this is the cutoff point for finding tributaries.
     * For example, if a starting stream had a stream level of 4, setting this parameter to 5 will find the primary tributaries for this stream.
 Setting this parameter to 6 would find primary and secondary tributaries.
     * See https://usgs-mrs.cr.usgs.gov/NHDHelp/WebHelp/NHD_Help/Introduction_to_the_NHD/Feature_Attribution/Stream_Levels.htm
-    for a description of stream levels.
+    for an explanation of stream levels.

 ## Outputs